debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 **Configuration example**

-*ble_beacon_cnt* = 0x04: The maximum number of beacons sent in  LoRaWAN&trade; position messages is 4
+*ble_beacon_cnt* = 0x04: The maximum number of beacons sent in  LoRaWAN™ position messages is 4

 :::tip Notes
 1. BLE Beacons must be at least compliant with:
     -   iBeacon (Apple)
     -   Eddystone (Google)
     -   Altbeacon
-2. Once the scan is done, the BLE beacon data, along with associated RSSI are sent via LoRaWAN&trade; the position calculation is done by the ThingPark X Location Engine in the geolocation backend.
+2. Once the scan is done, the BLE beacon data, along with associated RSSI are sent via LoRaWAN™ the position calculation is done by the ThingPark X Location Engine in the geolocation backend.
 :::

 ## Multi-technologies